JarlPenguin/JarlPenguin.github.io/index.md

 # Jarl-Penguin's Homepage

-Below are some of the ones I have worked on.
+Below are some of the projects I have worked on.

 - Join my [**Discord server**](https://discord.gg/VVuZHqT) to get assistance on any of the below apps, if not on their GitHub pages.